ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 286 BPM, 4:02 | 6.84★, 7.25★\
 *description written by [Eriha](https://osu.ppy.sh/users/16320311)*

-This month, I introduce [technoplanet - Fly Like You (Long Ver.)](https://osu.ppy.sh/beatmapsets/1122790#taiko/2404366)!\
+This month, I introduce [technoplanet - Fly Like You (Long Ver.)](https://osu.ppy.sh/beatmapsets/1122790#taiko/2404366)!

 This speed map was mapped by [\_Kan2](https://osu.ppy.sh/users/7160196), widely recognised as both a tournament player and top ranking player, and offers diverse perspectives to enjoy within a single mapset.

 At first glance, it appears to be a simple speedmap, but as it progresses, the BPM and SV shifts make it extremely difficult to achieve high accuracy.
-It can also be played as an anti-mod map, requiring high skill to play with HD mod...\
+It can also be played as an anti-mod map, requiring high skill to play with HD mod...

 Additionally, this mapset includes a short version, mapped with a different style than the long version, allowing you to enjoy the same song in a different way!

 Can you get an S-rank on both maps?
-Vote 'Yes' and play now!
+Vote "Yes" and play now!

 ## osu!catch